m-lab/epoxy-images/manual/README.md

 ```

 ## Run the epoxy-racadm image to set node to boot from NIC
-Run the epoxy-racadm container to configure the node to boot from the NIC.
-When
+Run the epoxy-racadm image to configure the node to boot from the NIC.
+When this
-this script has finished running, the machine _should_ be configured to boot
+script has finished running, the machine _should_ be configured to boot from the
-from the NIC first, but keep your eye on the terminal output for errors because
+NIC first, but keep your eye on the terminal output for errors because
 configuring iDRACs is seemingly flaky and unstable.
 ```
 docker run --rm --volume $PWD:/scripts -it epoxy-racadm \